Answers to Frequently Asked Questions

 not be admitted.

-Yes.
-For applicants who received their undergraduate degree at an American university or college we use all coursework towards the degree after the first two years in our GPA calculation.
-If you attended a university that does not use the 4.0 system, please do not try and convert your grades to our system--just leave that section blank if it does not allow you to enter your GPA.
+For applicants who received their undergraduate degree at an American institution, yes.
+We use all coursework towards the degree after the first two years in our GPA calculation.
+If you attended a university that does not use the 4.0 system, please do not try and convert your grades to our system--just leave that section blank.

 No. Most applicants will not have any interaction with faculty prior to applying for admission.